Rikn3r/Shellcode/README.md

 ### Shellcode
 This directory is reserved for the first exercice, creation of a C program who open a Shell
 ### wrapper
-This directory is reserved for second activity, a wrapper ecxecuting Opcode given in parameter
+This directory is reserved for first activity, a wrapper ecxecuting Opcode given in parameter

 ### asm32
-This directory is reserved for third exercice (in assembly)
+This directory is reserved for
-### asm64
 This directory is reserved for third exercice (in assembly)

 # Build and run